atinfo/awesome-test-automation/java-test-automation.md

 * [JBehave](http://jbehave.org/) - A framework for Behaviour-Driven Development (BDD).
 BDD is an evolution of test-driven development (TDD) and acceptance-test driven design, and is intended to make these practices more accessible and intuitive to newcomers and experts alike.
 * [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm) - A pure Java implementation of Cucumber that supports the most popular programming languages for the JVM.
+ * [cucumber-report-db](https://github.com/porscheinformatik/cucumber-report-db) - Stores results of BDD tests with Cucumber-JVM in a database and provides reporting capabilities
 * [easyb](http://easyb.org/) - A behavior driven development framework for the Java platform.
 By using a specification based Domain Specific Language, easyb aims to enable executable, yet readable documentation.
 * [robotframework](http://robotframework.org/) - A generic test automation framework for acceptance testing and acceptance test-driven development (ATDD)